pfmaggi/euler/README.md

 The following commands are available:

-- build `euler` solutions:
+To build `euler` solutions:

     zig build

-- build a "fast" version of the 'euler' solutions:
+To build a "fast" version of the 'euler' solutions:

     zig build --release=fast

-- build and run `euler` solutions:
+To build and run `euler` solutions:

     zig run src/main.zig

-- build and run `euler` tests:
+To build and run `euler` tests:

     zig test src/main.zig